statisticsnorway/ssb-parquedit/README.md

 ## Security

 SSB Parquedit is designed with SQL injection prevention as a first-class concern.
-See [SQL_INJECTION_PREVENTION.md](https://github.com/statisticsnorway/ssb-parquedit/blob/main/SQL_INJECTION_PREVENTION.md) and [STRUCTURED_FILTERS.md](https://github.com/statisticsnorway/ssb-parquedit/blob/main/STRUCTURED_FILTERS.md) for a detailed description of the sanitization strategy.

 Key points:
 - All filter **values** are passed as parameterized query parameters (never interpolated into SQL strings)